 The Dimensions pages give you an overview of the complete country data for each of the four autonomy dimensions.
 On the left you will also see rankings of all higher education systems, which are based on the results of each country for each autonomy dimension.

 Due to the federal structure of the German higher education system, three federal states are included: Brandenburg, Hesse and North Rhine-Westphalia.
 So the tool includes data on 29 higher education systems.
-For Belgium the tool only includes data on the region of Flanders.
+For Belgium the tool includes data on both linguistic communities.

 The University Autonomy Tool uses 38 indicators, which are categorised into four autonomy dimensions.
 For more detailed information on the indicators used, please visit the Dimensions pages.